Crysmah/CPSC462_Monopoly/README.md

 - Mathopoly is compatible on Windows, Mac and Linux as of 5/10/2023

-Description: The project is title is Mathopoly.
+Description: The project title is Mathopoly.
 This application uses Python and Pygame to create a math board game that combines the elements of math and monopoly.
 The intented user base is elementary level students and their parents.
 Players will roll a dice to move around the board and land on property squares.
 Each time a player rolls, they will be prompted with a math question they have to answer.
 Players can only purchase properties they land on if they answer the math question correct.